Contents

 • Energy Efficiency: Featuring advanced technologies such as Low-E coatings and double or triple glazing, eco-friendly windows act as barriers to heat flow.
 Low-E coatings reflect infrared light, maintaining comfortable indoor temperatures and reducing the need for artificial heating and cooling.
 Double and triple-pane windows improve insulation by trapping air or inert gasses between panes, further enhancing energy conservation.

 • Recyclability: Many eco-friendly windows are made from materials that can be recycled at the end of their lifecycle, reducing waste and promoting environmental sustainability.
-This aspect, combined with their energy-efficient design, contributes to a significant reduction in a home’s carbon footprint.
+This aspect and their energy-efficient design significantly reduce a home’s carbon footprint.

 Direct Cost Savings